 Each Lot is put up for sale subject to any reserve price put on it.
-Where there is no reserve price (but not otherwise) the Seller has the right to bid either personally or by any one person who may be the auctioneer.
+Where there is no reserve price (but not otherwise) the seller has the right to bid either personally or y any one person who may be the auctioneer.

-These Conditions of Business are governed by and shall be construed in accordance with English law and all parties concerned hereby submit to the non exclusive jurisdiction of the English courts.
+These Condition of Business are governed by and shall be construed in accordance with English law and all parties concerned hereby submit to the non exclusive jurisdiction of the English courts.

 In the event of a sale by private treaty both the Seller and Buyer agree to be bound by these Conditions of Business or any other special condition of business.
 Rowley’s hereby excludes itself from all liability, express or implied, in relation to such a sale, to the fullest extent permitted by law.

-In these Conditions of Business and in any catalogue caused to be published by Rowley’s the following words and expressions have the following meanings:
+In these Condition of Business and in any catalogue caused to be published by Rowley’s the following words and expression have the following meanings:

-- "Rowley’s" Rowley’s Fine Art Auctioneers and Valuers Limited
+- “Rowley’s” Rowley’s Fine Art Auctioneers & Valuers Ltd.

 - “Lot” any items consigned to Rowley’s with a view to being sold by auction by Rowley’s, and in particular any item described against a Lot number in any catalogue.